HypoChloremic/opengl/doc/main.md

 ## Matrices

 Instead of xyz triplets, we are now going to handle x,y,z,w vectors.
 * if w == 1, then the vector (x,y,z,1) is a position in space
 * if w == 0, then the vector (x,y,z,0) is a direction
+These two rules are essential

 Homogenous coordinates allow us to use a single mathematical formula to deal with these two cases, if it is a position or a direction.